zriyansh/signoz.io/docs/aws-monitoring/ec2-logs.md

 ## Configure filelog receiver

+Receivers are used to get data into the collector.
+A filelog receiver collects logs from files.
 Modify the `config.yaml` file that you created while installing OTel collector in the previous step to include the filelog receiver.
 This involves specifying the path to your `app.log` file (or your log file) and setting the `start_at` parameter.
 For more fields that are available for filelog receiver please check [this link](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver).